IDA-TUBS/MCC/README.md

 The script `ConfigModelChecker.py` takes an XML file as input and performs the following:

-* Checks the XML structure (nodes, required/optional attributes, etc.).
+* Checks the XML structure (nodes, required/optional attributes, etc.) according to XSD.
 * Checks ambiguity of function and component names.
 * Checks ambiguity of component classification.
 * Checks availability of referenced names.
 * Tries to transform the abstract configuration into an actual system configuration.

+## Specification

+TODO describe general structure of XML:

+* components
+* composites
+* classification: function, proxy, protocol stack, muxer, filter
+* requirements: rte, spec, caps, RAM

+## Transformation

+TODO write examples and tutorial (sphinx/readthedocs)

+* copying nodes/edges/params
+* inheriting params
+* inserting intermediate nodes (arc split)
+* applying patterns (pattern-based transformation)

 # Known issues/limitations

 Model:

+* We intentionally use a flat specification of components and composites, i.e. in contrast to Genode's packaging tools (depot), we do not explicitly specify sandboxed subsystems.
+  The reason for this is that we do not want to handle blackboxes/grayboxes (yet?).
+Instead, we can perform sandboxing by inserting subsystems automatically.
-* There is currently no way to describe a mapping between a function provided by a component and the service(s) by which this function can be accessed.
+* (obsolete?)
+There is currently no way to describe a mapping between a function provided by a component and the service(s) by which this function can be accessed.
 This is intentional because it simplifies the specification and we expect that there are only rare cases where this would be actually necessary.
 More precisely, those